wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

     _Entering SQL Server credentials_

-1. Click the **hamburger** icon to open the side menu and confirm that a new item named "powerbilabs" appears in the menu under "Datasets."
+1. Click the **hamburger** icon to open the side menu if it isn't already open, and confirm that a new item named "powerbilabs" appears in the menu under "Datasets."

 	![The new dataset](Images/portal-new-dataset.png)